Buntovnik

 Buntovnik (Rebel) is the fifth studio album by Montenegrin dance-pop recording artist Dado Polumenta.
-It was released 18 November 2010 through the record label Grand Production.
+It was released on 18 November 2010 through the record label Grand Production.

 Background

-Buntovnik was announced 28 September 2010, two months prior to its release.
+Buntovnik was announced on 28 September 2010, two months prior to its release.
 The album was released by the record company Grand Production, Polumenta's first album under the label since 100 stepeni (2005).

 "Sedam Subota" is a duet with Serbian singer Aca Lukas.

 Singles

-The album's second single "Nije od karmina" was released 15 October 2010 and the video premiered 20 May 2011.
+The album's second single "Nije od karmina" was released on 15 October 2010, and the video premiered on 20 May 2011.